Shledakayn/TheOdinProject/README.md

+# My First Portfolio
-Add first contents of the Odin Project
+This will be my first portfolio and the lessons that i am doing while following the Odin Project course.